angelicabz81/gettingStarted/README.md

 CONFIGURATION:
 There is no additional configuration, just installing dependencies.
 I have already defined necessary paths in app.py including:
     - Path to database wardrobe.db
-    - Path to upload folder
+    - Path to upload folder for dress images
     - Configure session with Flask-Session